gnu-octave/bootstrap/README.md

 ## Package contributors
 Andrew Penn

-## Citations
-If you use this package please include the following citation(s):

-* Penn, Andrew Charles.
-(2020). iboot: Iterated bootstrap for small samples or samples with complex dependence structures.
-Zenodo. https://doi.org/10.5281/zenodo.3992392

 ## A statistics package for Octave/Matlab providing a variety of bootstrap resampling tools

 This package of functions can be used to estimate uncertainty (confidence intervals) and test hypotheses (*p*-values) using bootstrap.
-Variations of the bootstrap are included that improve the accuracy of bootstrap statistics for small samples and samples with complex dependence structures.
+Variations of the bootstrap are included that improve the accuracy of bootstrap statistics for small samples.

 ## Requirements and dependencies

 This package is known to be compatible with versions of Octave v3.6.0+ and Matlab v7.4.0+.
+Some features of this package have specific dependencies:

+ * The optional jackknife functionality in `bootnhst` requires the Statistics package (in Octave) or the Statistics and Machine Learning Toolbox (in Matlab).
+ * The `bootanovan` function requires either the Statistics package version v1.5+ (in Octave v6.1+), or the Statistics and Machine Learning Toolbox (in Matlab)
+ * The `bootcoeff` and `bootemm` functions require Octave v6.1+ and the Statistics package version v1.5+.
-Most features of of the package do not depend on other packages.
-An exception is the parallel computing options, which require either the Octave forge parallel package or the Parallel Computing Matlab Toolbox.
+ * All parallel computing options require either the parallel package (in Octave) or the Parallel Computing Matlab Toolbox (in Matlab).

 ## Installation